xizon/poemkit/CONTRIBUTING.md

 <a name="res"></a>
 ## Resources

-Uix Kit React bundles the following third-party resources:
+PoemKit bundles the following third-party resources:

 Default Vendor: